The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Inferring the Escape Fraction Indirectly

 Parameter estimates across our models are generally consistent, agreeing within $2\sigma$ for stellar mass, gas-phase metallicity, and, most importantly, $f_\mathrm{esc}^\mathrm{LyC}$.
-In Fig.~\ref{fig:compare_all} in the Appendix we show a comparison of the results by plotting the parameters against the results from our best performing model \texttt{d2log20}.
+In Fig.~\ref{fig:compare_all} in the Appendix we show a comparison of the results by plotting the parameters against the results from our best performing model \texttt{d2uniNoScale}.
 The notable exception of the overall agreement is the \texttt{d3log20nod2} model, which systematically yields higher $f_\mathrm{esc}^\mathrm{LyC}$, with median values offset by nearly 2 dex compared to all other models.
 Unlike the other setups, \texttt{d3log20nod2} excludes a diffuse dust component while retaining separate dust screens for young and old stellar populations.
-This configuration effectively mimics a ``picket-fence'' scenario, in which LyC photons escape through low-density channels in the ISM.
-Although the model reproduces the photometry and emission lines with comparable statistical accuracy to the other models, it consistently overpredicts the observed LyC flux.
+Although the model reproduces the photometry and emission lines with comparable Bayesian evidence, its $\chi^2$ values are on average 50 units worse than the next best model.